-International clinics have recognized that need and, unfortunately, have begun advertising unproven therapies at great cost to the patient and at great profit to the clinic.
-Any internet search can turn up dozens of clinics promising stem cell therapies.
+International (and even domestic) clinics have begun advertising unproven therapies at great cost to the patient and at great profit to the clinic—this is what’s referred to as stem cell tourism.
 But a closer look will often reveal no information about what type of stem cells are being offered.
 These sites also rely heavily on video testimonials from people soon after the stem cell injections, but little information about how those people fared long-term.

-CIRM co-hosted a panel at the 2010 meeting of the International Society for Stem Cell Research in San Francisco in which members discussed the steps leading to a stem cell therapy, and concerns about stem cell tourism.
+At the 2010, meeting of the International Society for Stem Cell Research in San Francisco, CIRM co-hosted a panel in which the world’s top experts discussed the steps leading to a stem cell therapy, and concerns about stem cell tourism.

 At that panel, the ISSCR previewed their new web site designed to help patients and their families assess international clinics advertising stem cell cures.